StarShopCr/contributors-guide/README.md

-# StarShop Contribution Guide
+# StarShop Contribution Guide💫

 Welcome!
 Follow these steps to contribute effectively to the StarShop project.
 Let’s build a transparent, blockchain-powered marketplace together!

 ---

-## Steps to Contribute
+## Steps to Contribute🤝

 ### 1. Apply for an Issue
 - Look for an open issue and comment expressing your interest to work on it.